 The trick is done using their signature dodecagonal bezels that are fitted with sapphire crystals of the same shape, the trademark trapezoidal crown guard and, of course, the famous nautical pennants that serve as hour markers.

-The inevitable Courm Key is also here: both on the dial and on the other end of the central chronograph seconds hand working as a very elegant counterweight.
+The inevitable Corum Key is also here: both on the dial and on the other end of the central chronograph seconds hand working as an elegant counterweight.

-Another pleasant thing to note is that the timekeeper will be offered not only in 18-carat red gold, but will also come in pure stainless steel, as well as two-tone steel/gold version.
+Another pleasant thing to note is that the timekeeper will be offered not only in 18-karat red gold but will also come in pure stainless steel (ref.
+984.101.20/0F01 AB10,) as well as two-tone steel/gold version.

 Depending on the version, the watch will feature either classic barleycorn guilloche motif on its dial (the one in red gold,) or a more modern vertical yacht decking style pattern.
 The latter will be available both in grey (nice) and blue (absolutely gorgeous) colors.

 As I have already noted in the opening paragraph, the watch will be animated by a COSC-certified automatic chronometer movement.
-Based on the top-grade ETA 2894-2 ebauche, the Caliber CO984 is claimed to be the first of such high quality in their Legend line of watches.
+Based on the top-grade ETA 2894-2 blank caliber, the Caliber CO984 is claimed to be the first of such high quality in their Legend line of watches.

-The ETA 2894-2 is known for its high reliability and, considering that the new movement differs from the original only with its “exclusive Corum finish”, I can assume that the watch, too, will be quite robust and dependable.
+The ETA 2894-2 is known for its high reliability and, considering that the new movement differs from the original only with its “exclusive Corum finish”, I can assume that the watch, too, will be robust and dependable.
+What’s even more important, though, is that it will be a lot easier to service than most “in-house” calibers from other brands since, besides its high reliability, the 2894 family of movements is also known for its simplicity: figuratively speaking, a qualified service person can repair one with a screwdriver and a hammer.

 Pricing is still unknown, but it is clear that the version in red gold will be offered at a price well above $20,000, while the version in stainless steel will cost at least $7500.